 Note that approved guidance documents are available on the website which address certain calculation changes and BMP design situations and provides guidance as to how to solve those situations.
 Prior to submitting the application, please be sure to look through the applicable guidance and make any necessary changes to the application, plans, and calculations to conform to the guidance.
 Don't assume that because a design was previously accepted and permitted in the past that it will still meet today's criteria.
-It's a good idea to get in the habit of either checking the website for updated forms before submitting the project or downloading the forms for every project from the Henderson County website.
+It's a good idea to get in the habit of either checking the website for updated forms before submitting the project or downloading the forms for every project from the Henderson County Stormwater Management website under the section for Town of Laure Park.